cburschka/ejabberd-auth-php/README.md

 If you want to add session authentication, also read [plugins/session/README.md]( plugins/session/README.md).
 Otherwise, remove the relevant section of `config.php`.

-Open your ejabberd configuration (`/etc/ejabberd/ejabberd.cfg`) and set the external authentication script:
+Open your ejabberd configuration and set the external authentication script:

+### ejabberd < 13.10 ###

+The configuration file should be located at `/etc/ejabberd/ejabberd.cfg`.
+Find, uncomment and edit the following lines.

     {auth_method, external}.
     {extauth_program, ".../ejabberd-auth-php/main.php"}.

+### ejabberd 13.10+ ###

+The configuration file is at `/etc/ejabberd/ejabberd.yml`.

+    auth_method: external
+    extauth_program: ".../ejabberd-auth-php/main.php"

 Extending
 ---------